Bellinger sits, Dodgers still roll to 11-2 win over D-backs

 The Dodgers broke the game open with a five-run fifth when the first six batters reached base on Weaver and reliever Yoan López.
 Justin Turner hit a two-run triple and Pollock added a two-run homer as Los Angeles pushed its lead to 8-2.
 Taylor’s three-run homer in the eighth made it 11-2.

 Dodgers starter Julio Urías (1-0) gave up two runs over six innings while striking out five.
 The D-backs had five hits, including run-scoring singles from Eduardo Escobar and Carson Kelly.
+Urias said he settled into a rhythm after giving up a run in the first inning.

+“I was a little more forward, a little more aggressive with my approach,” Urias said.

+Arizona fell to 3-6 in the 60-game season.
+Manager Torey Lovullo sensed his players are pressing.

 BACKSIDE DEFENSE